In 2012, more than 47 million Americans are estimated to be without health insurance.

 The Mission has provided care for over 16,500 patients in over 75,000 visits to the clinic since it's inception in 1993.

-Individuals who qualify for care are not eligible for private, state or federal healthcare coverage programs, fall at or below 150% of the federal poverty guideline and reside in one of the following counties; Houston, La Crosse, Monroe, Trempealeau or Vernon.
+Individuals who qualify for care are not eligible for private, state or federal healthcare coverage programs and have an income that falls at or below 200% of the federal poverty level.

 St. Clare Health Mission is open for walk in care on Tuesday and Thursday, evening registration is from 5:00p.m. until 7:00p.m.
 Volunteers will stay until all who registered have received care.